(con't from Part V)

 It will help to print a copy of this score as this narrative is followed ...

-If your regular tempo for a fugue is an Allegro around quarter note = 136, then you might start the 1st section of this work at a slightly slower, more stately tempo (quarter note = 130) and then step it up to quarter note = 136 moving into the 2nd section and for the rest of the piece.
+If your regular tempo for a fugue is an Allegro around quarter note = 130, then you might start the 1st section of this work at this tempo and then step it up to quarter note = 134 moving into the 2nd section with a return to the 130 tempo for the 3rd section; this will provide contrast, nuance, elasticity, and keep it from sounding mechanical.

 The 1st subject of this Fugue proceeds mostly by step (conjunct motion), enters at the outset in the alto in the somber home key of c minor, and is provided with a real answer in the tenor, in the dominant, on the 5th scale degree as expected for a subject beginning on the 1st degree of the scale.